The 1 Second Film: Production

 The title of The 1 Second Film derives from the fact that the animation at the core of the film project is just one second long (24 frames).
 The animation consists of 12 large frames (9 ft x 5 ft paintings).
 The frames were painted by hundreds of people during a multi-disciplinary event on March 8, 2001 (International Women's Day) at California Institute of the Arts.
 The event included live-performers and musicians; people attending the event were invited to help paint the frames of animation.
 Each frame had an art director that engaged the audience as participants; color design for the animation was selected by Jules Engel.
 Each of the 12 paintings is filmed twice (on 70 mm film) to create the 24 frames in one second of film.

 The one second of animation will be immediately followed by an estimated one hour of end credits.
 Alongside the credits will be a feature-length documentary on the creation of the artwork.

 The film is being crowd-funded by public donations.
-Donors receive a Producer credit in the film for a minimum of US$1.00 (with no maximum).
-Producers get listed in order of amount donated.
+Donors are to receive a Producer credit in the film for a minimum of $1.00.
+Producers are to be listed in order of amount donated.

 Project history

 The 1 Second Film began as a student project by Nirvan Mullick in 2001 while at California Institute of the Arts.
 The director set out to create a collaborative art project that would bring his school together, and later expanded the project after the success of the initial event.
-Seed funds for the animation painting event came from a US$1,500 CalArts Grant, an additional US$3,000 was raised by selling producer credits for donations of US$1 or more.
-In 2004, after graduating and finishing two other animated short films, the director began fundraising to expand The 1 Second Film project by selling US$1 producer credits on the streets of Los Angeles.
+Seed funds for the animation painting event came from a $1,500 CalArts Grant, an additional $3,000 was raised by selling producer credits for donations of $1 or more.
+In 2004, after graduating and finishing two other animated short films, the director began fundraising to expand The 1 Second Film project by selling $1 producer credits on the streets of Los Angeles.
 After raising enough to buy a video camera, the director began to document the fundraising process to include as part of a documentary about the project.
 In 2005, after getting several celebrities to donate, the director launched a petition drive along with the help of Stephen Colbert to get the credits of The 1 Second Film listed on the Internet Movie Database.
 In March 2005, IMDb began listing the credits.

 The IMDb listing helped the project to grow online.
-In May 2006, a video of several high-profile celebrities donating to The 1 Second Film was featured on the homepage of YouTube, helping the project raise over US$7,000 in four days.
+In May 2006, a video of several high-profile celebrities donating to The 1 Second Film was featured on the homepage of YouTube, helping the project raise over $7,000 in four days.
 In 2007, the project's first automated website was built to give community profiles to all participants, allowing for the project to scale up.
 The film's failure to materialize to date has led to speculation of fraud.